Eric McCormack: Personal life

 In August 1997, McCormack married Janet Leigh Holden, whom he met on the set of Lonesome Dove.
 On November 26, 2023, the couple filed for divorce.
-As of April 2024, the couple were in the process of beginning their divorce settlement negotiations.
+Their divorce was finalized in November 2025.
+In February 2025, McCormack began dating Sue Conder.

 They have a son named Finnigan (born 2002), a nod to Mr. Dressup, as Eric states in the documentary, Mr. Dressup: The Magic of Make Believe (2023) airing on Prime Video.
 McCormack maintains residences in Los Angeles and Vancouver.
 He became an American citizen in 1999 and holds dual Canadian and American citizenship.

 McCormack is involved in many Los Angeles and Canadian-based charitable organizations including Project Angel Food.
 The Wellness Community West Los Angeles Tribute to the Human Spirit Awards dinner presented an award to McCormack for his breast cancer awareness advocacy.
 He shared with the audience how his comedy helped his mother, Doris McCormack, endure her breast cancer treatments.
 Doris McCormack was honored at the Lifetime's Breast Cancer Heroes Luncheon in 2004.
 He serves as an honorary board member of the Multiple Myeloma Research Foundation (MMRF) and was given the MMRF Spirit of Hope Award in October 2006.

 McCormack sang both the American and Canadian national anthems at the 2004 NHL All-Star game in St Paul, Minnesota.
 He is a supporter of same-sex marriage and attended a march in Fresno, California, on May 30, 2009, after the Supreme Court of California upheld a ban on same-sex marriage approved by voters in November by ballot Proposition 8.
 McCormack is a Democrat.